Library - 51³Ô¹ÏÍø

 Talks and workshops from published authors have a huge impact on students' attitude to books and reading.
 Research by the has found that students who attended author visits are more likely to read at a higher level, to enjoy reading, and to have greater confidence in their reading.

 Every academic year, students in Years 7, 8 and 9 enjoy at least one author visit.
-Over the past few years, we have been delighted to welcome Holly Bourne, Pam Smy, Virginia Bergin, Sally Nicholls, Lauren James, Manjeet Mann and Jo Cotterill, among others.
+Over the years, we have been delighted to welcome Holly Bourne, Pam Smy, Virginia Bergin, Sally Nicholls, Lauren James, Manjeet Mann and Jo Cotterill, among others.

 Reading for Pleasure